tdeveth/shake-library/README.md

 ```

 The first ```'.example'``` value between the parenthesis shows wich element will shake.
-This could be a classname like in the example but also an element name like 'p'.
+This could be a classname like in the example but also an element name like ```'p'```.
 Just make sure the value is the same as the element you would like to shake.